AdobeDocs/analytics.en/help/components/dimensions/referrer-type.md

 * **Typed/Bookmarked**: No referrer data exists for the hit.
 * **Search engines**: The referrer came from a recognized search engine that includes a keyword query string.
+* **AI chatbots**: The referrer came from a recognized AI chatbot.
 * **Social networks:**: Referrer data belonged to an Adobe-recognized social network.
 * **Other web sites**: Referrer data did not belong to a search engine or social network that Adobe recognizes.
 * **Hard drive**: Referrer originated from a local copy of a web page on the visitor's hard drive.
 * **Email**: Referrer originated from a URL with a protocol of `imap://` or `mail://`.
 Does not include online email services, as these typically use `https://` protocol.

+### AI chatbots

+The following list references the 'AI chatbots' lookup table that Adobe uses.
+Adobe provides this list as a courtesy to Adobe Analytics customers.
+If you would like to recommend that Adobe adds a domain to this list, have a support delegate in your organization contact Customer Care.

+* `chatgpt.com`
+* `gemini.google.com`
+* `copilot.microsoft.com`
+* `perplexity.ai`
+* `claude.ai`
+* `grok.com`

 ### Social networks